explodecomputer/wits/README.md

 Each practical has its own folder within `wits/`.
 If you navigate to the folder on the github website then the README should show up, outlining the instructions etc for that practical.

-If changes are made by the owner of this repository you can sync your local copy by running the command
+If changes are made by the owner of this repository you can sync them to your local copy by running the command

     git pull